scverse/squidpy_notebooks/docs/source/auto_tutorials/tutorial_image_container.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 186-188
+GENERATED FROM PYTHON SOURCE LINES 184-186

-ImageContainers can be saved and loaded from a Zarr store, using :meth:`squidpy.im.ImageContainer.save` and :meth:`squidpy.im.ImageContainer.load`.
+ImageContainers can be saved and loaded from a *Zarr* store, using :meth:`squidpy.im.ImageContainer.save` and :meth:`squidpy.im.ImageContainer.load`.

 .. rst-class:: sphx-glr-timing

-   **Total running time of the script:** ( 0 minutes  8.284 seconds)
+   **Total running time of the script:** ( 0 minutes  4.331 seconds)

-**Estimated memory usage:**  395 MB
+**Estimated memory usage:**  423 MB

 .. _sphx_glr_download_auto_tutorials_tutorial_image_container.py: